Your first steps in the Study Away process at Williams are:

-3) Meet with the Director of International Education and Study to discuss any further questions or concerns you may have (this is not required if you have attended a group advising session!).
-You must have first attended a group advising session before meeting with the Director.
+2) Meet with the Director of International Education and Study to discuss any further questions or concerns you may have (this is not required if you have attended a group advising session!).
+You must have first attended a group advising session or general information session before meeting with the Director.
 Prior to meeting with the director, students must complete and submit a Study Away Questionnaire.

 Other things to keep in mind: